-CFD on an interest rate is offered by Spreadex Limited ("Spreadex"), a company registered in England and Wales, number 03720378.
+CFD on a commodity is offered by Spreadex Limited ("Spreadex"), a company registered in England and Wales, number 03720378.
 Spreadex Limited is authorised and regulated by the Financial Conduct Authority in the United Kingdom, register number 190941.
 Call 01727 895000 or go to www.spreadex.com for more information.

-This document was updated on 18th January 2023
+This document was updated on the 18th January 2023.

-You are about to purchase a complex product that may be difficult to understand.
+You are about to purchase a product that is complex and may be difficult to understand.